IBM/fabric-contract-attribute-based-access-control/README.md

 This sample demonstrates an end to end blockchain application that connects to Hyperledger Fabric 1.4 or the IBM Blockchain Platform.
 It implements attribute based access control, user management, and a Angular front-end UI to interact and query the blockchain ledger.
 The sample takes the user through ordering, shipping, and enlisting the product for the customer to purchase.
 The customer can trace the order history through the supply chain, providing end to end visibility.
-For example, in the video above, you can see the retailer receiving a shipment, and then a customer logging into the application to see a trace of when the shipment was orderered, shipped, and recived.
+For example, in the video above, you can see the retailer receiving a shipment, and then a customer logging into the application to see a trace of when the shipment was orderered, shipped, and received.
 Lastly, a regulator has access to all orders in the system to ensure correct practices are followed.

 **Audience level : Intermediate Developers**